Last updated on 19th January 2021.

 - Related party information

 We benefit from donations from members of the public who support our work, and we hold personal data about these donors so that we can process donations and orders and tell donors about our work and campaigns and how they can support us further.
 We may hold the type of information as set out in 5.1.

-We also hold personal data from customers and visitors to our Scout HQ.
+We also hold personal data from customers and visitors to our Scout HQ, as well as on our Online Shop that is used occasionally for various events.
 We may hold the type of information as set out in 5.1 and also including the following:

 - purchase history

 - taxpayer and payment details

 Much of this information is taken from online registration forms located on our website.

 Our Headquarters operates a CCTV network to help prevent and detect crime and safeguard (protect) young people and others.
 If we can identify somebody from a CCTV image, the image must be processed as personal data.